 I want to help empower all of you to fearlessly get out a big pot, throw a bunch of good stuff in it, and make some really excellent body and soul medicine for you and your family.
 I want you to do it as often as you can, with all the love in your heart.
 It will change your life.

 I believe in unicorns.
 I believe in the magical healing power of women gathering intentionally - men too for that matter.
 I believe in belly laughs, and in walking your talk.
 I think motherhood is the most exalted position I could EVER hope to achieve.
 I believe in mama bear energy, the clarity that comes from long walk & talks through the woods, and bathing in the moonlight.

 I'm excited about being a guest teacher at the upcoming Southeast Wise Women Herbal Conference in October of 2017!!
 Come say hi!

 I aspire to attend farmers' markets in Paris on a weekly basis, travel back in time to meet Queen Elizabeth I, and be invited to dinner at the Barefoot Contessa's house in the Hampton's.

 I think passion trumps balance every time.

 I live in Asheville, North Carolina with my sweet, sweet, tall, tall, good, good man, all of our children, one dog, and one cat.
-Currently, we're marveling at the sparkly-ness that we see all around us, and generally enjoying the winter season.
-(Hoping for snow any moment now!).
+Currently, we're marveling at my growing belly (baby due in July), and enjoying the emerging Spring season.

 Life is good.
 If anyone tells you differently ... be suspicious.